[Updated September 2025] Thanks to our team members Jomarie and Ninotchka, this guide has been updated and is packed with local tips.

 🏡 How to find a place

-- Airbnb: You can find many foreign-owned run hotels on Airbnb.
-Also, local hosts use Airbnb but the listings are not elaborated and vary a lot.
-You find decent places in Manila or Cebu, but the variety in the countryside or a remote island is less.
+- Airbnb: You can find many foreign-owned hotels on Airbnb.
+Additionally, local hosts use Airbnb, but the listings are not detailed and vary significantly in quality.
+You find decent places in Metro Manila or Cebu, but the variety in the countryside or on a remote island is less.

-- Hotels: Depending on how long you stay in one location it might be worth checking out hotels.
+- Hotels: Depending on how long you stay in one location, it might be worth checking out hotels and backpacker hostels.

-- Bonifacio Global City: The urban development district has grown to an upper-middle-class neighborhood with high-rise residential towers, multinational companies, fancy restaurants, and parks that add to the quality of life.
+- Taguig Bonifacio Global City: The urban development district BGC has evolved into an upper-middle-class neighborhood, characterized by high-rise residential towers, multinational companies, upscale restaurants, and parks that enhance the quality of life.
 Many modern apartments have attractive gym and swimming pool facilities, good security, and play areas for children.

 Coworking spaces